Bought a tub of miso paste for one dish and don’t know what to do with the rest? Read on for over a dozen amazing vegan recipes with miso.

 Miso – the Japanese fermented soybean paste – is a magical ingredient.
 You’ve likely already tasted it as the star of miso soup, though you may not have realized you can use it in a bijillion other ways.

-If miso paste is new to you, think of it as an express train to Flavortown.
-Just a little bit (usually one to two tablespoons) goes a long way to add savoriness to almost any soup, stew, marinade, sauce, dressing, pasta, you name it.
+If miso is new to you, think of it as an express train to Flavortown.
+Just a little bit (usually 1 to 2 tablespoons) goes a long way to add savoriness to almost any soup, stew, marinade, sauce, dressing, pasta, you name it.

 Miso has a salty, savory, and slightly sweet taste, and is one of the easiest ways to add savoriness (a.k.a. umami) to vegan meals.
 In non-vegan dishes, umami usually comes from meat, fish, or cheese.
 Although there are plant-based ingredients that are just as rich in umami (like mushrooms and tomatoes), miso is a concentrated source.

 Miso is also the secret to vegan dishes that you want to taste “cheesy”.
-Especially when combined with nutritional yeast, the paste creates that salty, savory flavor we anticipate from dairy (like my potato gratin recipe, for example).
+Especially when combined with nutritional yeast, the paste creates that salty, savory flavor we anticipate from dairy (like my miso risotto, for example).

 How Long Does Miso Last